replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 this will show you the default vales from the Helm chart.
 As you scroll through the values, you'll see license information injected in two places.
-The entire license file is injected as the `license` value for the `replicated` subchart, and a few details from it are injected under `.globals.replicated`.
+The entire license file is injected as the `license` value for the `replicated` subchart, and a few details from it are injected under `.global.replicated`.

 One of the global fields is particularly important.
 The value `global.replicated.dockerconfigjson` has the required Docker configuration to